Air transport in Iceland: The Second World War

 In May 1940, after the German attack on Denmark (which then controlled Iceland's foreign affairs and was responsible for its defence), Iceland was occupied by the British in order to forestall a feared German invasion.
 Subsequent to this, Iceland was used as a stopping-point for flights across the Atlantic from North America to the United Kingdom.
 Whilst the Germans cancelled their planned invasion in June 1940 due, in part, to the perceived difficulty of establishing bases for aircraft to operate from on the island, the British moved to develop air bases there.

 Construction began of RAF Reykjavik at the site of Reykjavík airport in 1940, with a paved runway being constructed as the existing grass airfield was considered too boggy for the operation of heavy aircraft.
-These paved runways were still in use as of 2016.
+These paved runways were still in use in 2016.
 An RAF airbase was also constructed at Kaldadarnes though this had to be abandoned in 1943 due to flooding.
 In July 1941 the United States took over the occupation of Iceland.
 An airbase was subsequently constructed by the Americans at Keflavík which subsequently became an international airport.

 During the allied occupation of Iceland, domestic air transportation continued to develop.
 Flugfélag Íslands purchased an additional Waco YTS, and, in 1942, obtained its first two-engine aircraft, a Beechcraft 18D.
 Two further two-engined de Havilland Rapides were obtained from the UK in 1944.
 Due to the lack of suitable airfields in the country, the decision was taken to supplement these aircraft with flying boats, with Flugfélag Íslands buying a Consolidated PBY Catalina flying boat in 1944.
 On 11 July 1945 the first international flight by an Icelandic airline was made between Iceland and the UK, with the Flugfélag Íslands Catalina making the journey from Reykjavík and Largs Bay in Scotland carrying four passengers.

 A competitor company to Flugfélag Íslands called Loftleiðir hf (later known internationally as Icelandic Airlines) began in 1943 with the purchase of a four-seater Stinson Reliant, with the company being officially founded the following year, on 10 March.
 The company had been started by three pilots who had attempted to fly aircraft to Iceland to sell to Flugfélag Íslands in return to jobs, but who had been unable to conclude a deal with them.
 Loftleiðir purchased a further Stinson Reliant in 1944 as well as a Grumman Goose. aircraft operated by the airline in its early years also included Noorduyn Norseman and Avro Anson, aircraft.
 Loftleiðir also took on the job of spotting for the herring fleet.
 The Icelandic Civil Aviation Administration was also founded in 1945.